 All should feel it a Christian duty to pray short.
 Tell the Lord just what you want without going all over the world.
 In private prayer, all have the privilege of praying as long as they desire, and of being as explicit as they please.
 They can pray for all their relatives and friends.
 The closet is the place to tell all their private difficulties, and trials, and temptations.
 A common meeting to worship God is not the place to open the privacies of the heart.

 We meet together to edify one another by a mutual interchange of thoughts and feelings, thus making one another acquainted with our aspirations, our hopes, and gathering strength, and light, and courage, from one another.
 By our earnest, heart-felt prayers, offered up in faith, we receive refreshment and vigor from the Source of our strength.

 All have not the same experience, and the same exercises in their religious life.
 But those of diverse experiences come together, and with simplicity and humbleness of mind, talk out their experience.
 All should have, and will have, an experience that is living, that is new and interesting, if they are pursuing the onward Christian course.
 A living experience is made up of daily trials, conflicts, and temptations, strong efforts and victories, and great peace and joy gained through Jesus.
 A simple relation of such experiences give light, strength, and knowledge, that will aid others in their advancement in the divine life.

 — The Review and Herald, May 30, 1871

-Our Father in heaven, as we assemble together, we come to You with grateful hearts for Your temporal and spiritual blessings.
-Fill us with Your Spirit.
-We come in humbleness of mind that we may edify one another and encourage each other in the divine life.
+Our Heavenly Father, we assemble together with grateful hearts for Your temporal and spiritual blessings.
+In humbleness of mind, we pray that You will help us know how to edify each another and encourage one another in the divine life.
 Teach us how to gather strength, light, and courage, from one another.
 Refresh us with Your presence that we may gain a living experience through Jesus, the Source of our strength.